CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ##### - creation of wysiwyg editor for project description

-at the time of implementing the update project details dialog box, there was no pre-setup wysiwyg editor available which was compatible with our project.
-So I created a custom wysiwyg editor using the [tiptap](https://www.tiptap.dev/) library as a vue component.
+At the time of implementing the update project details dialog box, there was no pre-setup `wysiwyg` editor available which was compatible with our project.
+So I created a custom `wysiwyg` editor using the [tiptap](https://www.tiptap.dev/) library as a vue component.

 ![Update Project Details](/images/Arnab_GSoC23/update_project_details.png)